-What are Spider Veins?
+What Are Spider Veins?

-Spider veins are small networks of unsightly blood vessels visible just below the skin’s surface.
-In addition to being unattractive, spider veins can cause bothersome itching and burning.
+Spider veins are a small thread-like blood vessels that are visible just below the skin’s surface.
+In addition to being unattractive, spider veins can also cause bothersome itching and burning.
 If you have spider veins, it makes a lot of sense for you to look for help getting rid of them.
 Like other varicose vein disorders, they don’t just “go away” or spontaneously improve, they get worse.

 - Increasing age